morganwalkup/godot-figma-importer/README.md

 ### Data Export
 Exporting the necessary data from figma requires this plugin: https://github.com/yagudaev/figma-to-json

 Follow the plugin instructions to export a json into your Godot project.
+This plugin requires the desktop app.

 ### Image Export
 To export images using the necessary hash names for the importer, use this plugin: https://www.figma.com/community/plugin/1070707193730369068/tojson

 It will export a zip file of images and json.
-Discard that json as the json data is not sufficient enough for my importer.
+Discard that json as the data is not sufficient enough for my importer.

 Place all of the exported images into single folder in your Godot project.
 Occasionally the images exported may be seen as corrupt by Godot.
 Simply open those files in an image editor and resave them with the same file name.
 Currently the importer is only set up for PNG image files.